Mitch Pileggi: Career

 Pileggi starred in the TNT drama series Dallas as Harris Ryland.
-He was promoted to series regular as of second season.
+He was promoted to series regular in the second season.

 As of 2014, Pileggi is on the advisory board of Sci-Fest, the first annual Los Angeles Science Fiction One-Act Play Festival, held in May 2014.

 Since 2021, Pileggi has played Bonham Walker, the father of the titular Cordell Walker, in The CW crime drama series Walker reboot.